 Contributor: C. Peter Chen

-ww2dbaseThe Allied code name for the Ki-84 aircraft was "Frank".
+ww2dbaseThe Allied code name for the Ki-27 design was Nate.

 Last Major Revision: Oct 2006

 |Machinery||One Nakajima Ha-1 Otsu air-cooled radial engine rated at 650hp|

 |Wing Area||18.61 m²|

 Did you enjoy this article or find this article helpful?
 If so, please consider supporting us on Patreon.
 Even $1 per month will go a long way!
 Thank you.